 France enjoyed significant economic growth at this time – the arrival of the railroad in the 1860s expanded Saintes’ trading links with other French regions.
 The town prospered as an important river port and as a center of masonry and forestry.
 The Third Republic, which was declared in 1870, ushered in an unprecedented age of artistic and scientific achievement across France.

 Saintes survived the horrors of Two World Wars to prosper into the thriving modern-day center of commerce and trade that one finds today.
 Renowned for the production of Cognac and its productive agriculture, Saintes’ industries include machinery and electronic manufacturing.
 It is not just a pretty face, but a lively, thriving working town of real charm and character.
 Enjoying its pedestrianized old town, which spills over with fantastic places to eat and drink, is a proposition few could, or should, resist.

 Gastronomy & Wine

-The prime treasure of the Charentes region is Cognac, a brandy produced from barrel-aged distillate – known as eau de vie – that is both magnificent and very long-lived.
+The Charentes region’s prime treasure is Cognac, a brandy produced from barrel-aged distillate – known as eau de vie – that is both magnificent and very long-lived.
 Yet one must not neglect the region’s incredible gastronomy, which reflects both the proximity to the sea and the expanse of flat plains, where the pace of life is as slow-moving as the cattle that graze on summer pastures.
 Local specialties include the oysters of Marennes, Oleron and La Rochelle; mouclade, a dish of mussels with cream, white wine, and shallots; gigourit charentais, a stew of pork offal, cooked with the blood; daube, or beef stew, and finally the wealth of fresh produce from the market gardens.
 Lumas are another traditional dish – snails cooked in red wine.